 - Tobacco smoke.
 If you smoke, get help to quit.
 Don’t let others smoke in your home or car.

 - Cockroaches.
 Keep food and garbage in closed containers, and treat your house for pests.
 Stay out of the room until fumes go away.

 - Cold air.
 Cover your mouth and nose in cold weather.

 - Indoor mold.
 Fix leaky pipes, and clean moldy surfaces with bleach.

 Talk to Your Asthma Specialist

-If you have been diagnosed with asthma but your treatment no longer seems to work, it is time to check in with your doctor again.
-Likewise, if you've been diagnosed with asthma and you have symptoms that require you to use your rescue inhaler too frequently, go see your asthma doctor.
-You mayneed a change to your asthma medication regimen for better control.
+If you’ve been diagnosed with asthma but your treatment no longer seems to work, it’s time to see your doctor again.
+Likewise, if your symptoms require you to use your rescue inhaler too often, see your doctor.
+You may need to change your asthma treatment for better control.